 Tianning, Sun, Feng, Maohui, Manyande, Anne ORCID: https://orcid.org/0000-0002-8257-0722, Xiang, Hong-bing, Xiong, Jun and He, Zhigang (2023) Regulation of mild cognitive impairment associated with liver disease by humoral factors derived from the gastrointestinal tract and MRI research progress: a literature review.
 Frontiers in Neuroscience, 17.

-This is the Published Version of the final output.
+This is a University of West London scholarly output.